jessepav/libgdx-wiki-old/Viewports.md

         viewport.update(width, height);
     }
 ```
 Furthermore it will change the OpenGL Viewport via glViewport, which may add black bars if necessary, making it impossible to render in the area of the black bars.
-In case black bars appear with a certain viewport strategy, the OpenGL viewport may be reset to it's standard size and the viewport can be queried for the size of the bars via `Viewport.getLeftGutterWidth()` etc. For an example of how to do so, see [this test](https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/ViewportTest2.java).
+In case black bars appear with a certain viewport strategy, the OpenGL viewport may be reset to its standard size and the viewport can be queried for the size of the bars via `Viewport.getLeftGutterWidth()` etc. For an example of how to do so, see [this test](https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/ViewportTest2.java).
 This might look like the following (probably with a more appropriate border picture...)

 [[images/OVamVTh.png]]